 - A facility that provides care for people who cannot safely live at home but who do not need to be in the hospital

 This HRA is a questionnaire you fill out according to your understanding of your health.
-It is the basis for developing your individual care plan (ICP).
+It is the basis for developing your ICP.
 The HRA will include questions to identify benefits or services that you may need such as LTSS, and behavioral health and functional needs.

 If you are more comfortable speaking a language other than English, Santa Clara Family Health Plan can help you.
 Whether you are contacting SCFHP or visiting a doctor, we have interpreters available.
 Tell your doctor you would like an interpreter for your visit.